 Ever since I have started traveling and mainly started writing about my experiences, I have also been able to improve my world-wide knowledge.
 Now I read a lot about destinations, different cultures, traditions, cuisines and other things.
 Now I find myself more equipped with knowledge, which has eventually made me a wiser person.

 People always say that travel is a trans-formative experience, and I think that all stems from realizing that you are capable of far more than you ever could have imagined.
 As an introverted person and a homebody (now turned into an ambivert and a bit outgoing person), it seems nearly impossible that I’ve done some of the things I’ve done.
 Whether I was standing up for myself in a foreign language, making friends with complete strangers, dealing with unruly crowds, or even efficiently planning a vacation, when I look back on my travels, I feel a sense of pride akin to finishing a marathon.
 Travel truly changes me, but in the absolute best way imaginable.
-Now, no matter what’s thrown at me, I know I am capable of rising to the challenge and, most importantly, accomplishing it, mistakes and all.
+Now, no matter what’s thrown at me, I know I am capable of rising to the challenge.
+Most importantly, accomplishing it, mistakes and all.

 Travel touches my soul in a way I never expected it could.
 It might sound a little cheesy but it’s true.
 By seeing and experiencing other cultures and ways of life, travel opens my eyes and makes me question life in a good way.
 It inspires me to aspire for more from life.